 As nearly 95 percent of the nation’s entire critical infrastructure is owned and operated by private industry, partnerships with California’s private sector is critical to enhancing the cyber threat intelligence picture and state government’s ability to respond effectively to significant cyber incidents.
 The Cal-CSIC encourages private sector partnerships and hopes to foster a community of information sharing and mutual aid.

-Furthermore, Cal-CSIC personnel are working to identify best and cost-effective technological solutions to augment the state’s cybersecurity mission and protect the privacy and civil liberties of California’s residents.
-The Cal-CSIC seeks to instill trust and confidence by promoting transparency of internal processes and protocols, and maintaining confidentiality and integrity while exchanging cybersecurity information with its partners.
+The Cal-CSIC is developing a broad scope threat intelligence, assessment, and alert system to monitor for cyber threats impacting the state in real-time.
+The Cal-CSIC is also working to identify best and cost-effective ways to instill trust and confidence by promoting transparency of internal processes and protocols, and maintaining confidentiality and integrity while exchanging cybersecurity information with its partners.